hungnguyen101/spring-selenium-public/docs/Run Test.md

 ## II.
 Run test with Remote WebDriver (Selenium Grid server)
-1. Start selenium grid server by using the Docker command:
+1. Start selenium grid server by using the Docker command below.

 ```shell
 docker-compose up
 ```

-Spring will run the Remote profile `application-remote.properties`.

 2. Add a new configuration with environment variables: